olcf/hands-on-with-frontier/challenges/Python_Pytorch_Basics/README.md

 * How many times the model tried, and potentially failed, to guess a class is stored in `n_class_predics` (e.g., total amount of times, whether correct or not, the network guessed "Frog").

 The rest of the code below the testing loop in `cnn.py` just prints statistics and generates the plots, so it is not necessary to explain.
-In a real world application, the results of this test would then be saved and fed to go in another training loop; however, this is where our code ends.
+In a real-world application, the results of this test would then be saved and fed to go in another training loop; however, this is where our code ends.
 Therefore, this marks the end of the CNN code!

-Congratulations for making it all the way through the context and explanation of a CNN!
+Congratulations on making it all the way through the context and explanation of a CNN!
 Now for the fun part, the actual challenge!

 ## 5. <a name="chall"></a>Challenge: Tuning a CNN